italia/spid-cie-oidc-docs/docs/en/entity_statement.rst

 -----------------

-The basic component for building a Trust Chain is the **Entity Statement (ES)**, a signed JWT that contains the signing keys of the subordinate Entities and further data used to control the process of Trust Chain resolution.
+The basic component for building a Trust Chain is the **Entity Statement (ES)**, a signed JWT that contains the Federation public keys of a subordinate Entity (subject) and further data used to control the process of Trust Chain resolution.

 An Entity publishes an **ES** related to a subordinate, at its :ref:`Fetch Endpoint<Esempio_EN2>`.
-The superior Entity MAY define the Metadata policy of the subordinate subjects and publishes the TMs that it has issued for them.
+The superior Entity MAY define the Metadata policy for a subject and publishes the TMs that it has issued for it.

 Entity Statement Signature